 Mostly.
 Sigh.
 Okay, it’s actually not that simple – because of course it’s not.

 QR codes are unbelievably versatile.
 You can use a QR code to convey contact information, WiFi passwords, phone numbers, and even just plain text – like the one in this article (have you scanned that code yet?).
-You can easily create them yourself using one of dozens of free online QR code generators.
+You can easily create them yourself using one of dozens of free online QR code generators (links removed – see update below).
 I use a laminated QR code to give out the WiFi password to my guest network.
 It’s very handy.

 But – at least for now – QR codes themselves do not contain malware.
 I have no doubt that some plucky software engineer will propose updating the QR code spec to include computer code that you can directly run on your phone.
 And that engineer should be ritually shamed and summarily fired because that’s a singularly horrible idea.

 So, is it safe to scan QR codes or not?
 Well, they’re no more dangerous than clicking on any other link.
 But because people don’t understand them very well, you can argue that people might be less careful about scanning codes than clicking links.
 That’s what I’m trying to address with this article.